magic-sph/magic/doc/sphinx/inputNamelists/controlNamelist.rst

    +--------------------+--------------------------------------------------+

 * **l_adv_curl** (default :f:var:`l_adv_curl=.false. <l_adv_curl>`) is a logical.
 When set to True, the advection term is treated as :math:`\vec{u}\times\vec{\omega}` instead of :math:`\vec{u}\vec{\nabla}\vec{u}`.
 The practical consequence of that is to reduce the number of spectral/spatial Spherical Harmonic Transforms and hence to speed-up the code.
 Because of the treatment of the viscous heating term in the anelastic approximation, this is only an option when considering Boussinesq models.

-   .. warning:: This option is for now only supported if the code has been compiled
-                with SHTns.